-One of the city’s best-kept lodging secrets, the College Club is the country’s oldest women’s club that just also happens to be an 11-bedroom bed and breakfast (open to men and women alike).
-Situated inside a stunning Back Bay brownstone, the hotel’s rooms are each named after a regional college and uniquely decorated by a different local designer (all 11 rooms were renovated in the last few years).
-The double rooms feature private bathrooms and decorative fireplaces; the three shared bathrooms for the singles also underwent a recent refresh.
-Sitting on the lower end of the historic Commonwealth Avenue, the club puts you within walking distance of every great Boston attraction, from the Public Gardens to Newbury Street to the Charles River.
+One of the city’s best-kept lodging secrets, the College Club is the country’s oldest women’s club ... and also happens to be an 11-bedroom bed and breakfast (open to men and women alike).
+Situated inside a stunning Back Bay brownstone, guestrooms are each named after a regional college.
+Sitting on the lower end of the historic Commonwealth Avenue, the club puts you within walking distance of many key attractions.

 Another hidden gem in a historic neighborhood, the John Jeffries House was once a boarding house for nurses before morphing into a 46-room boutique hotel.
 The studio rooms are the bargains here, but even they feature river views and unique architectural details.
-(Some of the larger rooms also include kitchenettes, allowing guests to save money on meals.)
+(Some of the larger rooms include kitchenettes.)
 The courtyard garden is a lovely place to start your day with some coffee before you begin wandering the cobblestoned streets of historic Beacon Hill to explore its retail shops and antique stores.

 Step into the Buckminster and you step into history.
-Located smack in the center of Kenmore Square, with Fenway Park just a home run shot away, the brownstone hotel recalls an earlier era of brandy-soaked dinners and backroom deals (fun fact: The Black Sox Scandal of 1919 was first hatched in this hotel).
-Today it’s a cozy, centrally located spot with comfortable if Spartan rooms, a tiny gym and a laundry room downstairs in case you spill on your favorite traveling outfit.
-You’re also steps away from Kenmore Square’s reinvigorated dining scene and a few minutes’ stroll to the top of Newbury Street.
+Located smack in the center of Kenmore Square, with Fenway Park just a home run shot away, the brownstone hotel recalls an earlier era.
+Today it’s a cozy, centrally-located optionwith comfortable, basic rooms, plus a tiny gym and laundry room.

-For those seeking Cambridge lodging (college hunting perhaps?), this modern, 56-room boutique hotel is a terrific recent addition to the area’s rather limited lodging options.
-The sleek, marble-heavy lobby gives way to rooms that are stylish, modern and light-filled thanks to the oversized windows.
-Porter Square is the forgotten child among Cambridge and Somerville’s more celebrated squares (Harvard, Davis), but the eclectic area boasts a full range of dining options, including some of the city’s most celebrated restaurants (Shepard and Giulia are two musts).
-Keep an eye out for the hotel’s soon-to-open steak restaurant, Porter Square Grill, which will honor the cattle yards that once flanked the square more than a century ago.
+In a busy are with rather limited lodging options, this modern, 56-room boutique hotel stands out.
+The sleek, marble-heavy lobby gives way to light-filled rooms thanks to the oversized windows.
+Porter Square is the forgotten child among Cambridge and Somerville’s more celebrated squares (Harvard, Davis), but the eclectic area boasts a full range of dining options.

 If Bunker Hill sits atop your Boston to-do list, Constitution Inn is the ideal bunking spot.
-Rooms are spare and the decor somewhat dated, but the location cannot be beat: smack in the middle of the Charlestown Navy Yard and at the head of the Freedom Trail, which means you can walk Boston’s historic path at your leisure.
+Rooms are spare, but the location cannot be beat: smack in the middle of the Charlestown Navy Yard and at the head of the Freedom Trail, which means you can walk Boston’s historic path at your leisure.
 You’re also just a few minutes away from excellent waterside dining.
-Fitness fiends will be pleasantly surprised to find that the inn shares a building with the local YMCA, giving guests access to a pool and ample gym equipment.
+The inn shares a building with the local YMCA, giving guests access to a pool and ample gym equipment.

-The new Marriott hotel “lifestyle” conceit provides relief to strapped travelers, and this Medford entry is especially welcome to traveling families.
+Marriott’s “lifestyle” conceit provides relief to strapped travelers, and this Medford entry is especially welcome to traveling families.
 Guest rooms are moody and modern, with sizeable bathroom suites, and some even have water views.
-There’s a surprisingly robust breakfast buffet, but for dinner your best bet is to head to Assembly Row, less than a mile away, to sample the outdoor mall’s array of indie restaurants (plus a few mini-chains).
+There’s a surprisingly robust breakfast buffet, but for dinner your best bet is to head to Assembly Row, less than a mile away, to sample the outdoor mall’s array of indie restaurants.

-If you seek a taste of city living, you can’t do better than the Charlesmark.
-The narrow hotel sits on a busy stretch of commercial Boylston Street in the Back Bay and almost feels like a small condo complex.
-Rooms are small and a tad dated (those are some old TV units), but you’ll be spending most of your time out on the town given your proximity to, well, everything.
-The hotel sits across the street from the historic Boston Public Library and a block away from the famed shopping and dining of Newbury Street; the Copley MBTA stop is also less than 50 yards away, which means you can easily travel to anywhere in the city without fear of parking or cab fees.
+This narrow hotel sits on a busy stretch of commercial Boylston Street; it almost feels like a small condo complex.
+Rooms are cozy and basic, but you’ll be spending most of your time out on the town given your proximity to, well, everything.
+The hotel sits across the street from the historic Boston Public Library and a block away from the famed shopping and dining of Newbury Street; the Copley MBTA stop is less than 50 yards away.